-The purpose of the QuikSCAT Science Data Product User's Manual is to provide assistance to investigators so they can make effective use of the SeaWinds on QuikSCAT Science Data Products, which are produced by the NASA Scatterometer Projects and distributed by the NASA Physical Oceanography Distributed Active Archive Center (PO.DAAC) at the Jet Propulsion Laboratory.
-This User's Manual provides investigators a comprehensive description of the content and format of the data products.
-In addition, it provides investigators with a discussion of the QuikSCAT geophysical processing algorithms and how they relate to the data products.
-Examples of data usage are also presented.
-An overview of the QuikSCAT mission and an introduction to the operation of the instrument and ground data systems are provided for new investigators.
-The algorithm and data descriptions presented in this User's Manual cover the σ_0 and geophysical data products (Levels 1B, 2A, and 2B).
+The purpose of the SeaWinds Science Data Product User's Manual is to provide assistance to investigators so they can make effective use of the SeaWinds on ADEOS-II Science Data Products, which are produced by the NASA Scatterometer Projects and distributed by the NASA Physical Oceanography Distributed Active Archive Center (PO.DAAC) at the Jet Propulsion Laboratory.
+This User's Manual provides investigators a comprehensive description of the content and format of the data products and gives examples of data usage.
+In addition, it discusses the SeaWinds geophysical processing algorithms and how they relate to the data products.
+An overview of the ADEOS-II mission and an introduction to the operation of the instrument and ground data systems are provided for new investigators.
+The algorithm and data descriptions presented in this User's Manual cover the $\sigma_0$ and geophysical data products (Levels 1B, 2A, 2B and 3).